fromsantanu/C-Language/pages/Chapter07-02.md

-# Chapter: Pointer Arithmetic in C
+# Pointer Arithmetic in C

 Pointer arithmetic is a powerful feature in C programming that allows you to perform operations directly on memory addresses.
 By manipulating pointers, you can navigate through arrays, access specific memory locations, and optimize your code for performance.